 We were fortunate to be able to explore a variety of places in the Burren and were very taken with the whole area.
 It is unlike any other we've experienced.
 We travelled first to the small town of Corofin where free guided walks are offered by the staff of the Burren National Park Centre and we took advantage of this.
-Even though we were there towards the end of the tourist season when many of the flowers which carpet the area earlier in the year have disappeared, there were still many features to which our guide was able to draw our attention which we might otherwise have missed.
+We were there towards the end of the summer when many of the flowers which carpet the area earlier in the year have disappeared.
+However there were still many features to which our guide was able to draw our attention which we might otherwise have missed.
 For example, there is an area where the texture of the rock changes because it contains fossilised corals.
 It seems almost unbelievable that this wild, wind-swept place often described as a "lunar landscape" was once a coral reef!
 She also pointed out to us the many little tussocks of earth covered in small plants which are actually ant hills populated by the Yellow Ant.
-These little creatures are rarely seen above ground , but because they move large amounts of soil particles to the surface they have a big influence of the geology of the area.
-It was a relatively short walk but one which coved quite a variety of terrain from the expected limestone rocks to a small hazel wood, to an area where the ancient tradition of "winterage" of cattle has been introduced (See the recent article https://www.theguardian.com/environment/2020/jun/06/food-will-be-a-by-product-the-irish-farmers-creating-nature-friendly-fields
+These little creatures are rarely seen above ground, but because they move large amounts of soil particles to the surface they have a big influence on the geology of the area.
+It was a relatively short walk but one which covered quite a variety of terrain from the expected limestone rocks to a small hazel wood, to an area where the ancient tradition of "winterage" of cattle has been introduced (See the recent article www.theguardian.com/environment/2020/jun/06/food-will-be-a-by-product-the-irish-farmers-creating-nature-friendly-fields

 We had great views of the extraordinary Mullaghmore Mountain where the beds of limestone have been folded and tilted as a result of movements in the Earth's crust millions of years ago.
 Our guide also drew our attention to a turlough which is a kind of disappearing lake found in limestone areas.